macee/linux_16/installing_programs/README.md

 }
 ```

-After you take the users name, you can print it out do whatever you want with it.
+After you take the users name, you can print it out or do whatever you want with it.
+It's _your_ program!

 Compiling your code
 -------------